khulnasoft-lab/design.khulnasoft.com/contents/patterns/empty-states.md

 - **Title:** A CTA that starts with an active verb.
 - **Description:** A sentence that starts with an active verb and encourages the user to use a feature.
+- (Optional) **Button:** One or more buttons that align with the title's verb and empty state's purpose.

 #### Examples